 This article is directed towards Judges and perspective Judges for review.
 Just how well are you doing in filling in ALL those many boxes and columns in the Obedience Judge's Book?
 Exhibitors and observers may also find this article helpful when they observe the Judge's Book's "tear sheets" which are posted after a class is finished.
 It is always wise for the exhibitor to check the finished sheets as it pertains to them to make sure there are no mistakes with their score.
-If there are errors, the time to seek an explanation, or bring it to the attention of the Judge's Books to do their job in recording the data correctly.
+If there are errors, the time to seek an explanation, or bring it to the attention of the Judge, is at the trial where it can be dealt with promptly.
+Also the AKC Records Department needs to make sense from the Judge's Books to do their job in recording the data correctly.
 If the books are filled out incorrectly (boxes/columns not completed, information lacking) it can become a headache for all involved.
 So where does one go to learn how to fill out the Judge's Book correctly?